adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/data-files-in-sveltekit.md

 </style>
 ```

-Phew\!
+Phew!
 Take a look at your hard work and admire the beautiful map you’ve created.

 ## What’s next?

-Congratulations on becoming a SvelteKit beginner\!
-You should have a high level understanding of many of the concepts in the framework which will provide a solid foundation to build upon.
-To continue your journey into the world of SvelteKit, there are a number of great resources I recommend:

-* Running through the [interactive Svelte tutoria](https://svelte.dev/tutorial/basics)l is the best place to start.
-Many of your questions and points of confusion will likely be answered by going through this tutorial.
-* The [Svelte Docs](https://svelte.dev/docs) and [SvelteKit Docs](https://kit.svelte.dev/docs/introduction) are both excellent references.
-* The [SvelteSociety Discord](https://discord.com/invite/svelte) is a good way to get support and connect with the community.

-Finally I want to briefly mention [CloudCannon](https://cloudcannon.com/sveltekit-cms/) — it’s a content management system with first-class support for SvelteKit.
-It syncs directly with your Git repository, so your development team can continue working in SvelteKit while your content team can manage the content on the site.
-It’s the best of both worlds.

-Thanks for reading and keep on building with SvelteKit\!
+In our final lesson, we'll look at how to add social sharing images and meta.